-I consider myself a reviewer/critic but I’m sure even well-known critics have guilty pleasure movies, the ones that we know are bad/sub-par/not good but we don’t care.
+We can’t help what we enjoy watching.
+I’m sure even well-established critics have guilty pleasure movies, the ones that we know are bad/sub-par/not good but we don’t care.
 Here are a few of mine.
 Feel free to put your favorites in the comments.

 Batman Forever (1995)– I’ll start with the most recent guilty pleasure.
 Saw this once, deemed it mediocre.
 Saw it again, liked it a little more.
 Saw it a third time, liked it even more.
 I know this movie’s dated.
 By gosh, is it dated!
 Yet there’s something about how overblown and cheesy it is that makes it a good watch.
 Its also one of the only true “popcorn” Batman movies we’ve ever had.